drewmard/DRM/README.md

 /path/to/files/plinkFiles.bed
 ```

-The fam file continues the individual IDs for mapping to the phenotype file in the second column.
+Within the second column, the fam file contains the individual IDs for mapping to the phenotype file.

 ### 2) phenotype